-- 1. Translate between verbal and mathematical descriptions of physical situations.
-Apply mathematical reasoning, using algebra and trigonometry, to analyze these situations. - 2.
-Articulate the arguments, verbal and mathematical, used to analyze physical situations. - 3.
-Represent physical processes graphically and describe given graphical representations in physical terms. - 4.
+1. Translate between verbal and mathematical descriptions of physical situations.
+Apply mathematical reasoning, using algebra and trigonometry, to analyze these situations.

+2. Articulate the arguments, verbal and mathematical, used to analyze physical situations.

+- 3. Represent physical processes graphically and describe given graphical representations in physical terms. - 4.
 Use the mathematics of vectors, vector algebra and vector components to analyze physical situations. - 5.
 Distinguish between and relate electric charge, forces, fields, potentials and currents. - 6.
-Distinguish between and relate magnetic forces and fields. - 7.
-Describe and use basic concepts associated with waves and superpositions of waves. - 8.
-Determine and use electric fields, electric potentials, electric forces, electrostatic energy, magnetic fields and magnetic forces in various physical situations. - 9.
-Use the geometrical picture of light to describe the properties of and propagation of light in various physical situations. - 10.
-Use the wave picture of light to describe the properties of and propagation of light in various physical situations, including interference and diffraction phenomena. - 11.
-Describe and use fundamental concepts associated with modern and atomic physics, including quantization of light and quantization of energy.
+Distinguish between and relate magnetic forces and fields.

+7. Describe and use basic concepts associated with waves and superpositions of waves.

+8. Determine and use electric fields, electric potentials, electric forces, electrostatic energy, magnetic fields and magnetic forces in various physical situations.

+9. Use the geometrical picture of light to describe the properties of and propagation of light in various physical situations.
+10. Use the wave picture of light to describe the properties of and propagation of light in various physical situations, including interference and diffraction phenomena.

+11. Describe and use fundamental concepts associated with modern and atomic physics, including quantization of light and quantization of energy.

+Essential Learning Outcomes

-This course is part of CMU's general education curriculum.
-Course content is designed to meet the following objectives of CMU's general education program:
+This course is part of CMU's essential learning curriculum and satisfies the following essential learning outcomes: